FBI MoneyPak Ransomware

-The FBI MoneyPak Ransomware, also known as Reveton Ransomware, is a type of ransomware malware.
-It starts by purporting to be from a national police agency (like the American Federal Bureau of Investigation) and that they have locked the computer or smart phone due to "illegal activities" and demands a ransom payment via GreenDot MoneyPak cards in order to release the device.
+The FBI MoneyPak Ransomware, also known as Reveton Ransomware, is a ransomware that starts by purporting to be from a national police agency (like the American Federal Bureau of Investigation) and that they have locked the computer or smartphone due to "illegal activities" and demands a ransom payment via GreenDot MoneyPak cards in order to release the device.

 Operation

 The FBI ransomware starts often by being downloaded accidentally or visiting a corrupt website and running an application with a modified JavaScript code.
 The virus starts with a splash screen that contains the FBI's official logo with a warning that the computer has been locked.
-Depending on the version, the reason given is either because of alleged copyright violations or because of purported child pornography offences.
+Depending on the version, the reason given is mainly either because of alleged copyright violations and/or because of purported child pornography offences.
+Sometimes other crimes, such as terrorism and gambling are included.
 It will also show the supposed IP address and sometimes a still from the user's webcam.
-The virus then demands between $100 and $400 paid via pre-paid MoneyPak cards in order to release the computer.
+The virus then demands between $100 and $1000 paid via pre-paid MoneyPak cards in order to release the infected hardware.
 If the payment is not made, then it alleges it will open a criminal investigation into the owner.
 The virus creates an iframe loop which prevents the user exiting the browser or website.
 The virus will be installed on the infected device so it still requires removal from the device.